Brain metastasis (extensive vasogenic edema)

 Technique: Pre and post contrast images have been obtained through the brain.

-Findings: There is a right frontal paramedian cortical tumour that shows mild peripheral hyperattenuation and heterogeneous contrast enhancement.
+Findings: There is a left frontal paramedian cortical tumor that shows mild peripheral hyperattenuation and heterogeneous contrast enhancement.
 The lesion has a broad contact with the cerebral falx without disrupting it or dural tail sign.
-A prominent vasogenic oedema is observed along the left frontal lobe associated with mass effect that promotes lateral ventricle compression and subfalcine herniation with mild midline shift.
+A prominent vasogenic edema is observed along the left frontal lobe associated with mass effect that promotes lateral ventricle compression and subfalcine herniation with mild midline shift.
 The remainder brain is unremarkable.

-Conclusion: Left frontal mass with a prominent vasogenic oedema and mass effect most likely represents a metastasis.
+Conclusion: Left frontal mass with a prominent vasogenic edema and mass effect most likely represents a metastasis.

 Loading Stack -